Imposta posizione attuale

-Founded in 1993, Dusseldorf's Film Museum is more a fascinating elucidation of the technical side of film-making, than it is a homage to the stars of the silver screen.
-Visitors can explore the film studio, complete with cameras, microphones and wind machines and learn about the effects of light, in a series of labyrinth-like dark rooms.
-The museum organizes tours, seminars and workshops and also boasts a library containing some 2,600 films, 200,000 photos, 20,000 posters and 20,000 documents.
+Founded in 1993, Dusseldorf's Film Museum is more of a fascinating elucidation of the technical side of film-making and it is a homage to the stars of the silver screen.
+Visitors can explore the film studio, equipped with cameras, microphones and wind machines and get the opportunity to learn about the effects of light, in a series of labyrinth-like dark rooms.
+The museum organizes tours, seminars and workshops and also houses a library containing some 2,600 films, 200,000 photos, 20,000 posters and 20,000 documents.

 When it was built in 1804, the 'Kö', as it is affectionately known to locals, was situated in a slightly run-down area on the edge of the city.
 As Dusseldorf grew, Königsallee became more central and things really took off after a face-lift at the start of the 20th Century.
 An underground station was opened, the pavements were widened and the street lamps, kiosks and telephone boxes were restored.
 Nowadays the boulevard is Dusseldorf's number one shopping street and has enhanced the city's reputation as being one of Europe's major fashion centers.

-A masterpiece of modern engineering, Rheinufer Promenade was built in 1995 to help ease traffic congestion in the city centre.
-With pedestrian and cycle paths stretching 1.5km along the bank of the Rhine from Oberkasseler Bridge to the State Parliament, the street is the perfect place for a relaxing stroll.
+A masterpiece of modern engineering, Rheinufer Promenade was newly designed in 1995 to help ease traffic congestion in the city center.
+With pedestrian and cycle paths stretching 0.9 miles (1.5 kilometers) along the bank of the Rhine from Oberkasseler Bridge to the State Parliament, the street is the perfect place for a relaxing stroll.
 Rheinufer Promenade has also turned into a popular meeting place, lending the area a holiday-like feel on warm summer evenings.
 Numerous bars have outdoor terraces—the perfect place to sample an altbier (black beer) and watch the sun slowly set over the Rhine.

-The oldest museum in the city, the Stadtmuseum contains a fascinating exhibition about the history of Dusseldorf from the Stone Age to the present day.
-The main focus is on the rise of the city as an industrial and financial center, but there are also good sections dealing with the Jülich-Kleve-Berg era (14-16th century), the art scene in the Weimar Republic, the effect of the Nazi era and the city today.
-The exhibition deals with all the city's many facets, including a fashion show featuring clothes from the last three centuries.
+The oldest museum in the city, the Stadtmuseum is home to a fascinating exhibition about the history of Dusseldorf from the Stone Age to the present day.
+The main focus is on the rise of the city as an industrial and financial center, but there are also good sections dealing with the Jülich-Kleve-Berg era (14-16th century), the art scene in the Weimar Republic, and the city today.

 Considered to be the oldest garden in the city, the Hofgarten is a magnificent park in the city center.
 Spread over 27 hectares (67 acres), this greenfield has many significant monuments and sculptures that add character to the park.
 Designed in keeping with English landscape styles, it has centuries-old meadows, rare trees, ponds and fountains.
 Dating back to the 16th Century, the Hofgarten was destroyed in the early 1800s and was restored by architect Maximilian Weyhe on Napoleon's orders.
-One of the key features are the memorials built for fallen soldiers in the park.
-A stroll through this historic place will not only make one appreciate history but also nature in its bloom.
+One of the key features here are the memorials honoring fallen soldiers.
+A stroll through this historic place will not only make one appreciate history but also nature.

 The Botanischer Garten belongs to The University of Düsseldorf and is primarily used for teaching and research purposes, although it is also open to the general public.
 The focal point is the 18 meter (59 feet) high green-house which accommodates plants from the Mediterranean and regions with a similar climate.
 Other parts of the garden are arranged according to ecological origins.
 The garden is well worth the trip out to the southern suburbs and is not just a place for die-hard botany fans.